 - Inspections - Our Safety Committee regularly inspects the HWE building facilities, vehicles, substations and crews.
 Doing so ensures that we meet the national, state and local safety codes and that all employees follow safe OSHA (Occupational Safety & Health Administration) work practices.

-- Member education - Our Country Living, Power Lines and Press Releases, as well as our website and various brochures, all highlight the importance of electric safety.
+- Member education - Our Ohio's Cooperative Living, Power Lines and Press Releases, as well as our website and various brochures, all highlight the importance of electric safety.

 - Meter tampering - This drives up costs and is punishable under the law, but even more crucial, attempts to alter an electric meter can result in shock, fire, explosion, or electrocution.
 Most people would never think of tampering with their meter or stealing power.
 However, some electric utility consumers occasionally connect their electric service without authorization, or try to bypass their meter.
 This type of tampering drives up electrical costs and is punishable under the law.